 - Allow cake to cool completely (about 1 ½ hours) then cover with foil and refrigerate 4 hours or overnight.

 - If making the coconut cream whipped topping, you'll need to chill the can overnight, along with the cake.
-Ingredients inclue 11.6 ounce can coconut sweetened condensed milk, powdered sugar and ONE-HALF TEASPOON vanilla extract.
+Other ingredients include powdered sugar and vanilla extract.

-- Whipped topping: See below for notes on non dairy whipped topping.
+- Whipped topping: See below for notes on where to find the recipe for the non dairy whipped topping.

 Percent Daily Values are based on a 2000 calorie diet.
 All amounts are estimates and 24Bite® takes no responsibility for actual figures since calculations vary by packaging and supplier.
 Please calculate the amounts yourself based on package labeling if you have specific dietary requirements.
 24Bite®, Kim Guzman or Christian Guzman shall not be liable for adverse reactions or any other outcome resulting from the use of recipes or recommendations on this website or actions you take as a result.